the0neWhoKnocks/diy-solar-generator/src/page/home.md

     :::
 1. The configuration I finally landed on for the Inverter/Charge Controller platform (cutting board), was:
     - Two long rails cut out the left side for the battery terminals.
 Without these, the platform added barely enough thickness so that the lid wouldn't close.
 The Inverter is slightly raised in the middle, so when it's mounted it doesn't touch the battery terminals.
-    - Two teeth with screw mounts along those cut out rail for the rear of the Inverter to mount on.
+    - Two teeth with screw mounts along those cut out rails for the rear of the Inverter to mount on.
     - A front left cut out for access to the circuit breaker.
-    - A front right cut out for the cable bundle.
+    - A front right cut out for the cable bundle (2x extension cords and the wires for the Charge Controller).
     - 3 screw mounts for the Solar Charge Controller.
 1. With the Solar Charge Controller mounted, place the platform over the batteries.
 I had to insert it at an angle due to the 4-in-1 panel terminals.
 Wire up the Solar Charge Controller, and then the 4-in-1 panel.
     :::_ .imgs